Holy Trinity

 Science

-In Spring 2 we are learning all about 'Rocks and Soil'
+In Summer 2 we will continue learning all about Plants

 Our Learning Objectives are: